Sensitivity analysis via the proportion of unmeasured confounding: Introduction

 Special cases of our model have already been discussed in the literature when it is known who the confounded units are.
 For example, in introducing the selective ignorability framework, \cite{joffe2010selective} discuss estimating the effect of erythropoietin alpha (EPO) on mortality using an observational database containing information on all subjects in the United States on hemodialysis.
 The treatment is thought to be unconfounded only after conditioning on hematocrit, which, however, is not recorded for 10.6\% of the subjects.
 Thus, one may view 10.6\% of the sample as coming from a ``confounded distribution."
 In addition, the differential effects framework proposed in \cite{rosenbaum2006differential}, too, can be regarded as a special case of our model.
 Differential effects are treatment contrasts that are immune to certain types of biases called ``generic biases."
 For example, suppose two treatments are under study.
 In certain cases, it is plausible that, while units might self select into either treatment arm, the choice of the treatment among units who take exactly one treatment is as good as random.
 Notice that this setup is a special case of our model: the confounded units are precisely those who are not taking any treatment or are taking a combination of both of them.

 Finally, a standard instrumental variables (IV) setting, too, can be thought of as a case where a fraction of the units is unconfounded.
 For example, consider an experiment with binary treatment that suffers from units' non-compliance.
 The treatment assignment is randomized but the treatment received is not.
 For the units who complied with the experimental guidelines, the treatment received is equal to the treatment assigned, which is randomly assigned.
-Thus, the compliers can be considered the units for whom the treatment is not confounded.
+Thus, the compliers can be considered the units for whom the treatment / outcome relationship is not confounded.
 In fact, in their detailed analysis of the binary IV model, \cite{richardson2010analysis} propose a sensitivity analysis for the average treatment effect where the sensitivity parameter can be expressed as the proportion of compliers.
-A key difference between the IV context and both the selective ignorability and the differential effects frameworks is that the confounded units in the IV model are not identifiable, although the data might contain useful information.
-See \cite{kennedy2018sharp} on predicting compliance status.
-For the general setting considered in this paper, there is no information regarding which subset of the units is confounded, thus predicting who the confounded units are is not possible.
+For the observational setting considered in this paper, however, the instrument is never observed, thus, contrarily to a standard IV analysis, the sample contains no information regarding who the confounded units are.
 In this light, our contribution can also be regarded as an attempt to infer average treatment effects when it is plausible that nature is acting via an unobservable IV.